 There’s a common pendulum swing that happens with many innovative technologies.
-With cloud, many organizations were initially keen on-going cloud-first, only to take a step back to a hybrid model.
+With the cloud, many organizations were initially keen on-going cloud-first, only to take a step back to a hybrid model.
 The first year cloud went to market, Capgemini found that only 15% of enterprises were working in cloud-native environments.
 But as the pandemic dragged on, a resurgence of cloud-native sentiments came into effect.
 By the end of 2020, we’re looking at double the number of enterprise applications born cloud-native.

 For many enterprises looking to upgrade their infrastructure and processes, cloud-native is the goal destination.
-Digital transformation has been the buzzword of the season, and oftentimes, cloud has been a core piece in any business’s plan to digitize.
-Adopting cloud is only the first step to the greater brilliance of enterprise technology.
+Digital transformation has been the buzzword of the season, and oftentimes, the cloud has been a core piece in any business’s plan to digitize.
+Adopting the cloud is only the first step to the greater brilliance of enterprise technology.

 By the end of 2020, 67% of enterprise infrastructure will be cloud-based.
-With tight competition in numerous industries across the world, and great shifts in consumer behaviors, this may not be enough.
+With tight competition in numerous industries across the world and great shifts in consumer behaviors, this may not be enough.

 While adopting a cloud-based model grants enterprises the ability to access infrastructure on-demand through the Internet, businesses can only do so much with it.
 Going cloud-native will give businesses greater power to personalize their architecture and processes to best fit their business needs and customer demands.